anderoos/columbia-data-bootcamp/README.md

 # Andrew Cheng - Columbia Data Analytics Bootcamp

 ## About
 This repository serves to showcase my journey and skills in data analytics and visualization and a way to track progress and skills in analytics and data science related topics.
+This was aggregated originally from 17 separate reposities to reduce clutter and improve readability.

 ## Table of Contents
 * [About](#about)